 But The Ark in Space isn’t just a turn away from the familiar, it’s a turn towards reveling in unfamiliarity.
 The whole point of the first episode is that this is a strange and scary place.
 This is an older and more visceral aesthetic than the comparatively simple aesthetic of the glam spectacle.
 The heart of the glam spectacle – the pop commodity – is a relatively modern invention that depends upon mass media to function in the first place.
 But with The Ark in Space we revert suddenly to the more primal aesthetic of the grotesque.

-The grotesque is an odd duck, and I'll spare you an elaborate exegesis on how it works.
-But basically, it's a special case of the larger category of the sublime.
-I'll just go ahead and offer one of my favorite quotes, from Kant's Critique of Judgment
+The grotesque is an odd duck, and I’ll spare you an elaborate exegesis on how it works.
+But basically, it’s a special case of the larger category of the sublime.
+I’ll just go ahead and offer one of my favorite quotes, from Kant’s Critique of Judgment, on this: